wakumaku/docker-jitterbit/README.md

 * v8.20.0.7
 * v8.17.0.2

-**Be aware that using the following instructions you are exposing your Jitterbit username/password on Dockerfiles nor the command line history**
+**Be aware that using the following instructions you will expose your Jitterbit username/password on Dockerfiles nor the command line history**

 ---
 ### How to build: